Canva Design Systems: How to Set Up and Use Canva Brand Kit

 • Batching 20 Pinterest pins takes an hour instead of an entire day

-• People start recognizing your graphics before they even see your name
+• People start recognising your graphics before they even see your name

 You’re not just saving time—you’re building a brand that sticks.